zkLinkProtocol/recover_state_server/README.md

 - [License](#license)

 ## Prerequisites
-Before getting started, you need to select a suitable server.
-We recommend three configurations based on the required prove performance and cost:
+We recommend using the Ubuntu OS, and below are three recommended configurations.

 | AWS EC2 Instance | Price     | Prove Performance |
 |------------------|-----------|-------------------|